emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Ray of Frost
 Cold, Spell\
 1 action\
 You send a freezing ray against a foe.
-A creature within 24m of you must succed on a Might Saving Throw or take 1d4 + your Spellcasting ability Cold damage and take a -2m status bonus to its speeds.
+A creature within 24m of you must succed on a Might Saving Throw or take 1d4 + your Spellcasting ability Cold damage and take a -2m Status bonus to its speeds for 1 minute.

 ### Reckless Attacks
-Quick action\
+Free action\
 You throw away all concern for defense and focus solely on offense.
-Until the start of your next turn, you gain Advantage on all attacks, but your opponents attacks against you also gain Advantage.
+Until the start of your next turn, you gain Advantage on all melee attacks, but you gains disadvantage on your defense rolls until the start of your next turn.

 ### Reflexive Shield
 Shield\